naribi/GEARS/Intro_RS_Lab4.md

 ## Train the classifier and run the classification

-Now we can train the classifier algorithm by using our examples of what different landcover classes look like from a multi-spectral perspective.
+Now we can train the 'Cart' classifier algorithm by using our examples of what different landcover classes look like from a multi-spectral perspective.
+Note that you can try out other algorithms by searching for them in the 'Doc' tab using the following string: 'ee.Classifier.'.

 ```javascript
 var classifier = ee.Classifier.smileCart().train({